 SAT and/or ACT exams are required for admission to 4-year colleges and universities.
 Woodburn High School students are eligible to take each test free twice during their high school career (typically spring of junior year and fall of senior year).
 Practice tests and study guides are available on each testing website and via Learning Express (through your CIS account) and Khan Academy.

 Legacy Meridian Park Medical Foundation Scholarship; Due April 1, 2019

-Woodburn Education Association Scholarship; Due April 1, 2019
+Woodburn Education Association Scholarship (turn into Mr. Garza); Due April 1, 2019

 Oregon Gear Up Scholarship list: Various Deadlines

 Fee Waivers and Deferrals:

 Oregon Private Colleges; use this link to access deadlines and webpages for Oregon’s private universities